What we're doing

 Within the organisation, we've appointed a Trustee Environmental Sustainability Champion to sit on the Board, and a Volunteer ambassador to promote sustainability among our 250+ volunteers.

 In the face of a changing climate, these small steps are part of an initiative to improve awareness within our culture locally at the Artists' Village, as we strive to become a frontrunner for environmentally sustainable practice among museums in the South East.

 But we can still do more.
 If you have ideas for how we might improve, or any kind of feedback on our sustainability actions, we would love to hear from you.
-Contact Tom Cornelius, Environmental Sustainability Chair, at email@example.com.
+Contact Lauren Hall, Environmental Sustainability Chair, at email@example.com.